-Variety: Are the sentences in your paragraphs all the same length?
+Sentence Structure: Are the sentences in your paragraphs all the same length?
 Is there enough construction variety, or do you have all clause-comma-clause sentences?

 Word usage: Do you have “wear” when it should be “where?”
 I’ll also look for the times when the same word each time is used too many times in the same paragraph all the time.